Oaxaca in September 2026: Grito, Rain & Hotel Value

-Is Oaxaca Good in September?
+Is Oaxaca Worth Visiting in September?

 Start with Mexico in September if you want the national month-by-month picture.
 Use this Oaxaca guide if you are deciding whether the city itself is worth booking in September.